 These courses may be selected from offerings either inside or outside the Department of Elementary and Social Studies Education.
 Because of the interdisciplinary focus of teacher education, most doctoral students in this emphasis area will be encouraged to take courses outside of the department of elementary and social studies education.
 The elective courses will be decided based upon the scholarly interests of the student and in collaboration with the major advisor.
 Examples of these elective courses include but are not limited to courses in mathematics education, science education, language and literacy education, special education, adult education, gifted and creative education, educational psychology, philosophy, instructional technology, educational administration and policy.
-Such courses include: EMAT 8020: Advanced Study of Mathematics Teaching and Teacher Education EMAT 7200: Mentoring in Mathematics Education SPED 9940: College Teaching in Special Education ESCI 9730: Science Teacher Education: Theory and Practice EADU 8090: Adult Development and Instruction LLED 7035: Coaching for Teacher Change WFED 7480: Reflective Practice Among Teachers EDAP 8150: Learning Communities and Professional Development Core faculty: Martha Allexsaht-Snider, Jennifer James, Lew Allen, Gayle Andrews, Betty Bisplinghoff, Ronald Butchart, Janna Dresden, James Garrett, Amy Parks, Bettina Love, Katherine Thompson, Mark Vagle Admissions Process and Requirements All application, admissions processes and requirements remain the same as those of the existing Elementary Education Ph.D.
+Such courses include:

+EMAT 8020: Advanced Study of Mathematics Teaching and Teacher Education

+EMAT 7200: Mentoring in Mathematics Education

+SPED 9940: Internship: Supervision of Special Education Teachers

+ESCI 9730: Science Teacher Education: Theory and Practice

+EADU 8090: Adult Development and Instruction

+LLED 7035: Coaching for Teacher Change

+WFED 7480: Reflective Practice Among Teachers

+EDAP 8150: Learning Communities and Professional Development

+Core faculty: Martha Allexsaht-Snider, Jennifer James, Lew Allen, Gayle Andrews, Betty Bisplinghoff, Ronald Butchart, Janna Dresden, James Garrett, Amy Parks, Bettina Love, Katherine Thompson, Mark Vagle

+Admissions Process and Requirements

+All application, admissions processes and requirements remain the same as those of the existing Elementary Education Ph.D.
 To be considered for admission to the program, applicants should have (a) a bachelor's degree from an accredited institution and (b) a master's degree from an accredited institution.
 All admissions standards will be in accordance with Graduate School guidelines.
-Request to Terminate Degree Programs 1.
-Institution: University of Georgia 2.
-School: College of Education 3.
-Department: Elementary and Social Studies Education 4.
-Program Degree: Ph.D. degrees in: